-Last week Hayden turned 3 months old.
-This week he seems to have grown another 2 inches and gained another 2 pounds.
-He is growing up so fast, too fast indeed.
 After uttering the words I thought I never would, turns out I’m having a harder time with my last baby growing up than I thought I ever would.
-So much so that today, in the wee hours of the morning after a 4 am feeding, I started crying in bed, just barely waking up my husband who gave me a pat on the back and said don’t be sad.
-Today in the light of day though, I explained to him why I’ve feeling blue, and he thought of a sports analogy that finally helped him “get it”.
+So much so that today, in the wee hours of the morning after a 4 a.m. feeding, I started crying in bed, just barely waking up my husband who gave me a pat on the back and said, “Don’t be sad.”
+In the light of day though, I explained to him why I’ve feeling blue, and then he thought of a sports analogy that finally helped him “get it.”

-So my husband explains to me after I tell him all this, that he finally gets it.
-It’s like the NBA star that wins his 3rd Title and decides to retire, going out with a bang.
+So my husband explains to me, after I tell him all this, that he finally gets it.
+It’s like the NBA star that wins his third title and decides to retire, going out with a bang.
 He ends on a high note and now goes into a career of sportscasting.
-But that doesn’t mean as he’s sitting on the sidelines casting the game, he is secretly wishing he was still out there in the game.
-But he’s gotta stay retired and not pull a Michael Jordan, coming out of retirement to play for the Washington Wizards, and have a terrible season, playing for one of the worst teams out there.
+But that doesn’t mean as he’s sitting on the sidelines announcing the game that he doesn’t secretly wish he was still out there playing.
+But he’s gotta stay retired… not pull a Michael Jordan by coming out of retirement to play for the Washington Wizards and having a terrible season.
 That’s how we feel about Hayden.
 We need to go out with a bang.
 He’s been the best baby, making us think we could maybe stay in the game and have one more baby.
 But we need to stay the course and stick with retirement.

 I just looked at him and sort of nodded and said something like, “Sure, that’s exactly what it’s like.”
 While it may not be exactly the same thing, I appreciate him coming up with the analogy to try and understand my feelings and have to chuckle that he chose such a stereotypical “guy” thing.
-Babies and sports, an awesome, if unusual analogy.
-Now I’m off to go cuddle with my 3 month old before he does go off to college.
+Babies and sports — an awesome, if not unusual, analogy.
+Now I’m off to go cuddle with my 3-month-old before he does go off to college.